Blue tiger piranha: Etymology

-The teeth showcase the feeding diet of these creatures.
-These fish are mostly carnivory; eating meat and fish parts but they're also frugivory which they eat fruits and nuts).
-When attacking prey, the blue tiger piranha will target specific areas, such as the peduncle of other fishes.

-Distribution
+Distribution and habitat

-The geographic range of the blue tiger piranha is Amazon and Orinoco River basins of South America, particularly the Rio Negro, Rio Japura, and Rio Casiquiare of Columbia, Venezuela, Peru and Brazil.
-S. gouldingi can live and prefers to live in water where it's mineral-poor blackwater environments with brownish, tannin-stained water, with a 4.0-7.0 pH and temperature of 24 – 28 C.
+The geographic range of the blue tiger piranha is composed of the Amazon and Orinoco River basins of South America, particularly the Rio Negro, Rio Japura, and Rio Casiquiare of Columbia, Venezuela, Peru and Brazil.
+S. gouldingi prefers mineral-poor blackwater river environments with brownish, tannin-stained water, with a 4.0-7.0 pH and temperature of 24 – 28 C.

 Life history

-Despite mostly populating the Rio Negro, Rio Japura, and Rio Casiquiare, the blue tiger piranha will actually go down to the "drowned" rivers of Anapu when it comes to reproduction and feeding.
+Despite mostly populating the Rio Negro, Rio Japura, and Rio Casiquiare, the blue tiger piranha relocates to the "drowned" rivers of Anapu for reproduction and feeding.
 This happens because the reproductive patterns are influenced by the fluctuation of the flood pulse, temperature, and physical/chemical characteristics of the environment.

-An experiment sample was taken between July 2010 and May 2011, this sample had 113 males and 149 females.
-In this experiment, it was discovered that S. gouldingi mature well or rather reach sexual maturity, depending on their size.
+In a 2010-11 sample of 262 fish, it was discovered that S. gouldingi mature well or rather reach sexual maturity, depending on their size.
 In males, sexual maturation began at 12.24 cm.

-In females sexual maturation began at 16.33 cm.
+In females, sexual maturation began at 16.33 cm.
 Both individuals start to reproduce when the river levels are favored.
-Two major reproductive peaks ooccur during the transitional flood and ebb periods; during this time, the female piranhas are more dominant, and they have a much higher frequency of maturing faster, spawned, spent, and resting gonadal stages.
+Two major reproductive peaks occur during transitional flood and ebb periods; during this time, female piranhas become more dominant, and they have a much higher frequency of faster maturing, spawned, spent, and resting gonadal stages.
 The increase in population, the blue tiger piranha's concern of condition factors during peak reproductive activity has decreased; this occurred before the fluctuations of the river levels.